 Indicator 1.1 Highly Effective Effective Improvement Necessary Requires Action 4 Points 3 Points 2 Points 1 Point Lesson Pacing Lesson progresses at an appropriate pace so that scholars are never disengaged with inattentive or disruptive behavior.
-Scholars contribute without prompting to the seamless operations of the classroom, maintaining an appropriate pace.
-Lesson progresses at an appropriate pace so that scholars are rarely disengaged with inattentive or disruptive behavior.
-The lesson is partially successful as the lesson is sometimes interrupted by inattentive or disruptive behavior.
-Much instructional time is lost, and lesson is frequently interrupted by inattentive or disruptive behavior.
-Critical Teacher: Scholars: Attributes Provides adequate amount of think time Paces lesson to build interest and curiosity in scholars Adjusts pace to accommodate for prerequisite skills and knowledge Actively work on materials and Demonstrate authentic engage Maintain an overall interest in the ment
+Scholars contribute without prompting to the seamless operations of the classroom, maintaining an appropriate pace. >91-100% of scholars are engaged with Lesson progresses at an appropriate pace so that scholars are rarely disengaged with inattentive or disruptive behavior.
+271-90% of scholars are engaged with the The lesson is partially successful as the lesson is sometimes interrupted by inattentive or disruptive behavior. >51-69% of scholars are engaged with the Much instructional time is lost, and lesson is frequently interrupted by inattentive or disruptive behavior.
+50% or less of scholars are engaged with Critical the lesson Teacher: lesson lesson Scholars: the lesson Attributes Provides adequate amount of t Paces lesson to build interest a Actively work on materials and Demonstrate authentic engage Maintain an overall interest in the second secon ment